Spotify for Creators vs Alternatives: When Free Hosting Makes Sense

 Professional Branding

-Paid hosts let you customize your podcast website, player embed, and RSS feed in ways Spotify for Podcasters doesn't support.
+Paid hosts let you customize your podcast website, player embed, and RSS feed in ways Spotify for Creators doesn't support.
 If branding matters, the investment pays off.

 Serious Growth Plans

 The analytics, marketing tools, and distribution options in paid hosts accelerate growth.
-You can't optimize what you can't measure, and Spotify for Podcasters' analytics gaps limit your optimization ability.
+You can't optimize what you can't measure, and Spotify for Creators' analytics gaps limit your optimization ability.

 Business Use